 As part of the Group's procedures for monitoring and managing liquidity risk, there is a Group funding crisis contingency plan, which sets out a response in the event of liquidity difficulties.
-The plan details the steps to be taken, in the event that liquidity problems arise, which escalate to a meeting of the Funding Crisis Committee.

-The plan sets out the members of this Committee and a series of possible actions that can be taken.
+The plan sets out a series of possible actions that can be taken.
 This plan, as well as the Group's Liquidity Policy, are reviewed by ALCO.
 The latter submits the updated policy with its recommendations to the Board Risk Committee for approval.